barbosagabriel/tours-admin/README.md

 node server.js
 ```

-You can browse the API at <http://localhost:8080>
+You can browse the app at <http://localhost:8080>